THE RAMBLINGS OF AN

 where the HANCOCK was scheduled to tie up.
 Around 5 PM the old ship

 made its approach and finally docked just before dark.
-I was totally overwhelmed by the size
+It was the

 of it and I couldn't believe that something that big could actually